aarushi-das2/orexin-ox2r-moose-docking/README.md

 - MOOSE
 - Python

-NOTE: Simulation scenarios are qualitative and intend to explore possible downstream effects rather than quantitatively predict receptor inhibition
+NOTE: The MOOSE simulations represent qualitative scenarios of altered orexin-mediated excitatory drive.
+Simulation parameters were selected to explore plausible downstream neuronal responses and are not directly derived from molecular docking scores.